6.6. Task: MachineLearning

 Some models consist of only a single key rather than a block.
 For example when a backend supports loading some file that contains model settings and parameters.

-Any number of settings may exist in the top level of a backend block that are appropriate for all models.
+Any number of settings may exist at the top level of a backend block that are appropriate for all models.

 The exact same backend and model settings are used for every committee member no matter the CommitteeSize, although the models can still be different due to stochastic effects (e.g. random parameters or a stochastic optimization algorithm).
 When using LoadModel the committee from the previous calculation is used.